mhorn71/PyFCD/README.md

 Python FCD Interface.

-For testing I've tested it and it works for. :-)
+I've tested it and it works for me. :-)

-Implements full Funcube Dongle Pro api excluding 'Firmware Update and Verify.'
+Implements the full Funcube Dongle Pro api excluding 'Firmware Update and Verify.'

 To use: